JesseMcCullough/dev-log/README.md

 > Note: Updates reflect real work and learning.
 Frequency may vary.

+## December 19, 2025
+- Learned templating with EJS on Express (reminds me of PHP in some ways)

 ## December 18, 2025

 -   Created this repo as a place to track my software development work and learning